National Shrine of Our Lady of La Leche: Construction

 The shrine was built in 1609 at the mission, in what was then Spanish Florida.
 The central feature of the shrine is a statue of the La Leche image.

-The original shrine was destroyed in 1728 by British invaders from the north, and was rebuilt in 1875.
-The chapel seats about 30 and was built in 1914.
+The original shrine was burned with the mission in an English colonial invasion from Charleston in 1702, and destroyed in a British raid in 1728.
+It was rebuilt in 1875.
+The current chapel seats about 30 and was built in 1914.

-National status and coronation
+National shrine status and coronation

 The shrine was elevated to national shrine status by the United States Conference of Catholic Bishops (USCCB) in 2019, followed by the announcement of a canonical coronation ceremony due to take place in October 2020.
+It was authorized by a decree dated 24 January 2019.

-The COVID-19 pandemic caused the rescheduling of the coronation to October 2021.
+The COVID-19 pandemic caused the rescheduling of the coronation to 10 October 2021.

 Significance

-As one of the oldest Catholic worship sites in the Americas, the shrine holds a certain historical significance and is a popular pilgrimage site for prayers concerning pregnancy.
+As one of the oldest Catholic worship sites in the Americas, the shrine holds a certain historical significance and is a popular pilgrimage site, especially for prayers concerning pregnancy.

-Upon its coronation ceremony in October 2021, it is to become just the fourth-such image in the United States.
+Upon its coronation ceremony in October 2021, it became just the sixth-such Marian image in the United States.